This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SendingYourLove #CollectiveBias

 What You Need:

-An X-ACTO blade/knife or something like that
+An X-ACTO blade/knife or something that cuts foam core

 What You Do:

 1 – Choose your design!
 My mom made this adorable one:

 2 – You may decide on other materials once you put your house mailbox together.
 Like construction paper or jewels!

 3 – Have an adult cut out the walls, windows, roof, etc. Chimney?
 Doors?
 We actually used decorations to make windows and doors, but it’s certainly part of the fun to choose your pieces for the mailbox.
 Add a base too, and a roof that flips!

 4 – Attach the pieces together with the glue gun.
 Air-dry the house.